SoSly/EcoTale/docs/mobs/bats/Flow Field Specification.md

 This ensures bats have unobstructed space for transitioning between cave navigation and outdoor flight.

-> **Implementation note:** The current implementation uses a fixed extension of 3 cells and 3 blocks of elevation.
-Update to use the "fully outside" termination condition instead.

 ### Hub Discovery

 Each cell needs a hub—a specific air block that serves as the navigation waypoint for that cell.